galopago/misistemita/d-electronics/d03/README.md

 # Push button and led

-Push button with setteable Pull-Up or Pull-Down resistor.
-Led with included resistor and seteable polarity.
-Useful for visual output debug, and local adjustements without a PC
+Push button with configurable Pull-Up or Pull-Down resistor.
+Led with included resistor, and configurable polarity.
+Useful for visual output debug, and local adjustments without a PC

 # Schematic